Modeling the Effects of Multiple Myeloma on Kidney Function: Conclusions

-We have developed a mathematical model for the major cell populations involved in proximal tubule cell injury due to free light chains produced by myeloma cancer cells.
-The system of ordinary differential equations captures the qualitative behavior of the cell populations based on a biological understanding of the process taking place inside the kidneys.
-This model is an initial effort.
-Next steps include parameterization utilizing relevant markers of renal function and myeloma burden from patients suffering from this disease.
-The long-term goal is to be able to calibrate a mathematical model with a specific patient's data, and then validate the model predictions against actual patient outcomes.
-This type of modeling could be used to predict the likelihood of renal function recovery following myeloma therapy for those patients presenting in renal failure.
+We have developed a mathematical model for the major cell and protein populations involved in proximal tubule cell injury due to free light chains produced by myeloma cancer cells.
+The system of ODEs captures the qualitative behavior of the cell populations based on a biological understanding of the process taking place inside the kidneys, that is, that the proximal tubule cells in the kidney undergo apoptosis as a result of increased production of free light chains by myeloma cells and inflammatory response involving renal fibroblasts.

+This model is a mathematical representation of the processes that take place in patients with MM that present with renal injury at diagnosis.
+Several simplifications were made when developing the model.
+These include the decision to focus on only four populations within the body and hence on parameters that reflect the effects of those populations on each other, but not other influences.
+In addition, this model does not take into account other factors that may influence renal function including other co-existing diseases such as diabetes mellitus and hypertension or medications.

+Further work in this area includes parameterization of the theoretical model utilizing relevant markers of renal function and myeloma burden from patients suffering from this disease.
+It is our hope that this model will lead to further models, incorporating essential processes as needed, that could be calibrated with training sets from clinical data, and then validated by comparing model predictions against actual patient outcomes.
+Increasingly faithful models could be used to further investigate the relationship between renal function and serum FLC levels at presentation, or to predict the likelihood of renal function recovery following myeloma therapy for those patients presenting in renal failure.
 Even for patients without overt signs of renal failure it has been assumed that upon diagnosis of myeloma, some degree of renal injury has already been sustained.
 These modeling efforts could lead to a better understanding of this sub-clinical damage and therefore have an impact on clinical strategies which could be employed to ensure optimal renal function.
 Success would provide clinicians with a valuable tool with genuine prognostic and predictive capabilities.